discourse/pups/README.md

 #### Filtering run commands by tags

 The `--tags` and `--skip-tags` argument allows pups to target a subset of commands listed in the somefile.yaml.
-To use this, you may tag your commands in the rublock. `--tags` will only run commands when commands have a matching tag. `--skip-tags` will skip when commands have a matching tag.
+To use this, you may tag your commands in the runblock. `--tags` will only run commands when commands have a matching tag. `--skip-tags` will skip when commands have a matching tag.

 Note, hooks from tagged commands will be present or absent depending on if the tag is filtered out or not as well.
 A command filtered out by targeting tag will also filter out the command's `before_` and `after_` hooks.